tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/google-colab.md

 ---

-## What is Google Colab
+## What is Google Colab?
 Colab is a product from Google Research that allows anybody with an internet connection to write and execute python code through a browser.
 Colab is free to use, and there is no setup on your computer needed.
 It is especially useful if you have a slow computer since Google hosts your Jupyter notebook and thus uses their GPU free of charge.
 Or if you want to work together on the same code, since you can collaborate on the same cloud file with multiple editors.

 ## How to get started
-It is time to create your own Colab notebook.
+It is time to create your own Colab notebook!

 1. Go to https://colab.research.google.com/